lukasturcani/stk-vis/readme.rst

 databases, and I will show you to build one!

-Assuming that you have your database, or someone has provided one for you, you can connect to it from anywhere, for example, try downloading the latest release of
+Assuming that you have your database, or someone has provided one for you, you can connect to it from anywhere.
+For example, try downloading the latest release of
 ``stk-vis`` for your platform here_ and using the following URL::